QianZeHao123/MDS-Research-Project/Dissertation/main.typ

     name: "Supervisor Name: Jennifer Badham",
     email: "jennifer.badham@durham.ac.uk",
   ),),
-  abstract: [This study based on Bass diffusion theory, combined with Agent-based modeling
-    and complex network theory, to explore the diffusion dynamics of innovative products in the market.
-The research focuses on the impact of individual behavior, social network structure, and market composition on the diffusion process, aiming to provide deeper insights than traditional aggregation models.
-    We construct a flexible simulation framework that integrates key factors such as innovation coefficient, imitation coefficient, proportion of consumer types, and different social network structures.
-Through systematic parameter adjustments and multiple simulations, the study reveals how these factors influence the diffusion process individually and interactively.
-Results show that the ratio of innovators to influential individuals has a significant impact on early adoption rates, while social network structure moderates the speed and scope of information dissemination.
-We also discovered "critical points" for certain parameter combinations, beyond which the diffusion rate increases dramatically.
-    Furthermore, research highlights the importance of considering consumer heterogeneity and network effects in accurately predicting market dynamics.],
+  abstract: [This research is based on Bass diffusion theory, combined with Agent modeling and complex network theory, to explore the diffusion dynamics of innovative products in the market.
+The study focuses on the effects of individual behavior, social network structure, and market composition on the diffusion process, aiming to provide deeper insights than traditional aggregation models.
+We construct a flexible simulation framework that inherits key factors such as individual heterogeneity and different social network structures.
+Through systematic parameter tuning and multiple simulations, the study shows that the ratio of innovators to influential individuals has a significant impact on early adoption rates, while the social network structure regulates the speed and scope of information dissemination.
+Additionally, research highlights the importance of considering consumer heterogeneity and network effects in accurately predicting market dynamics.],
   date: today.display("[month repr:long] [day], [year]"),
 )